 When you tow a trailer, your vehicle has to have a different turn signal flasher and extra wiring.
 The green arrows on your instrument panel will flash whenever you signal a turn or lane change.
-Properly hooked up, the trailer lights will also flash, telling other drivers you're about to turn, change lanes or stop.
+Properly hooked up, the trailer lamps will also flash, telling other drivers you're about to turn, change lanes or stop.

 When towing a trailer, the green arrows on your instrument panel will flash for turns even if the bulbs on the trailer are burned out.
 Thus, you may think drivers behind you are seeing your signal when they are not.
 It's important to check occasionally to be sure the trailer bulbs are still working.

 Your vehicle has bulb warning lights.
-When you plug trailer lights into your vehicle's lighting system, its bulb warning lights may not let you know if one of your lights goes out.
-So, when you have trailer lights plugged in, be sure to check your vehicle and trailer lights from time to time to be sure they're all working.
-Once you disconnect the trailer lights, the bulb warning lights again can tell you if one of your vehicle lights is out.
+When you plug a trailer lighting system into your vehicle's lighting system, its bulb warning lights may not let you know if one of your lamps goes out.
+So, when you have a trailer lighting system plugged in, be sure to check your vehicle and trailer lamps from time to time to be sure they're all working.
+Once you disconnect the trailer lamps, the bulb warning lights again can tell you if one of your vehicle lamps is out.